brython-dev/brython/www/doc/en/html.md

 `A(`*[content,[attributes]]*`)`

 > *content* is the child node of the the object ; it can be a Python object
-> such as a string, a number, a list etc., or an instance of another class in
+> such as a string, a number, etc., or an instance of another class in
 > the **html** module

 > *attributes* is a sequence of keywords corresponding to the